Saran33/cytrader/README.rst

 From source:

-  - Place the *backtrader* directory found in the sources inside your project
+  - Place the *cytrader* directory found in the sources inside your project

 Version numbering
 =================